-The Fund promotes the following characteristic: it maintains a higher overall sustainability score than the Tokyo Stock Exchange 1st Section index (TOPIX) (Net TR), based on the Investment Manager's rating system.
-As stated above, the sustainability score is measured by SustainExTM, Schroders' proprietary tool that provides an estimate of the potential social and environmental costs and benefits that an issuer may create.
+The Fund promotes the following characteristic: it maintains a positive absolute sustainability score, based on Schroders' proprietary tool.
+As stated above, the sustainability score is measured by SustainExTM, Schroders' proprietary tool that provides an estimate of the potential societal or environmental impact that an issuer may create.
 It does this by using certain metrics with respect to that issuer, and quantifying the positive (for example by paying 'fair wages') and negative (for example the carbon an issuer emits) impacts of each of those metrics to produce an aggregate measure expressed as a notional percentage of sales of the relevant underlying issuer.
 The overall sustainability score aggregates the effect of sustainability indicators including but not limited to greenhouse gas emissions, water usage, and salaries compared to the living wage.
 An issuer may be a company or a sovereign.
+The Investment Manager monitors compliance with this characteristic by reference to the weighted average sustainability score of the Fund in SustainExTM over the previous six month period.

 As part of the Fund's investment processes, the SustainExTM score, and the drivers of that score, are reviewed at the overall fund level.
 Schroders proprietary tools, including SustainExTM, may not cover all of the Fund's holdings from time to time, in which case the Investment Manager may use alternative methods to assess relevant holdings in the Fund.
-In addition, certain types of assets (such as cash) are treated as neutral and are therefore not considered by our proprietary tools.
+In addition, certain types of assets (such as cash and certain equivalent securities such as gilts) are treated as neutral and are therefore not considered by our proprietary tools.